 New direction for public art

-- Funds will no longer be tied to infrastructure projects, meaning there will be more flexibility in providing a variety of programming, projects, and sites
+• Funds will not be tied to infrastructure projects, meaning there will be more flexibility to provide a variety of programming, projects and locations for public art.

-- Education programs will be expanded, meaning there will be more tools and support for artists as well as more education opportunities for the general public
+• Education programs will be expanded.
+That means there will be more tools and support for artists as well as more education opportunities for Calgarians.

 History at Council